There’s a new cancer risk assessment program right here at Lake Health that makes it easier for patients to identify and manage their risk for cancer.

 Results are available in two to three weeks.
 A physician will provide the results in person and discuss implications for future care.
 No-cost genetic counseling is available to patients who test positive for a cancer gene mutation.

 Prevention is next

-Using the risk assessment and genetic testing results, the Cancer Prevention Center will make individualized recommendations to reduce the patient’s risk of developing cancer.
+Using the risk assessment and genetic testing results, the Cancer Prevention Program can make individualized recommendations to reduce the patient’s risk of developing cancer.
 They’ll create a personalized screening plan to detect cancer early when it’s most treatable.
 They may also recommend surgeries or medication to reduce cancer risk.

 “Genetic testing gives us the opportunity to more effectively prevent cancer and save lives,” says Dr. Vito.